Political positions of Jeb Bush: K-12

 In August 2015, Bush expressed support for "total voucherization" of schools, saying that schools would benefit from "innovation."

 Bush supports the Common Core State Standards Initiative, but "opposes using federal funds to motivate or force states to adopt Common Core."
 He has challenged opponents of Common Core to come up with an alternative with even more rigorous standards, saying: "If people don't like Common Core, fine.
 Just make sure your standards are much higher than they were before."

 Bush was a staunch opponent of a 2002 amendment to the Florida Constitution which limited class sizes.
 The amendment was approved by voters over Bush's strong objections.
 In 2015, Bush called for the class-size amendment to be repealed.

 In his 1995 book, Bush suggested that corporal punishment in schools could prevent school shootings.

+In September 2024, Bush wrote an op-ed piece for The Dallas Morning News advocating for a nationwide ban on mobile phone use in K-12 education.
+Bush asserts that problematic social media use is a contributing factor in the prevalence of several psychiatric disorders in children and young adults, including anxiety, depression, and Internet addiction.
+He further contends that smartphone use in the classroom causes poor academic performance, citing a report from the Organisation for Economic Co-operation and Development (OECD) which indicated a inverse correlation between students' time spent on social media and their scores in mathematics.
+He commended "phone-free policy" legislation enacted by several state legislatures across the country, but opined that legislators should also enact policies promoting digital literacy education for youth.

 Higher education

 Bush has supported a shift from "a provider-driven model to a consumer-driven one" in higher education and has suggested "exporting U.S. post-secondary education to global consumers at scale."

 In 2015, Bush criticized Democratic presidential candidates' college affordability and debt-free college proposals, characterizing such proposals as "more free stuff" without reform.

 Bush is a supporter of for-profit colleges and has "close ties to for-profit online education models."
 He has criticized the "gainful employment rule" adopted by the Department of Education under the Obama administration.
 This rule aims "to hold institutions accountable for consistently leaving students with big debts and little employment prospects."
 Bush believes that the rule's treatment of for-profit institutions is too harsh.

 As governor of Florida, Bush proposed cutting $111 million from the budgets of Florida public universities and community colleges.
 Bush ultimately signed a budget that cut $11 million from community college budgets, which "forced them to turn away about 35,000 students looking to enroll."
 By 2004, however, "Bush was able to fully fund community colleges, earning plaudits from state educators."